Danny999999999/notes-on-programming-language-design/slides/module_02_lambda_calc/module_02_lambda_calc.md

 a = f(7)
 b = a(8)
 c = b(9)
 # c is now 24. a and b are lambda functions.
+Try printing f, a, and b.
 ```

 But in functional languages, currying is the default way to have multiple parameters.